Seeks total return over the long term.

 payment-in-kind securities and derivative instruments with fixed income characteristics.

 The Matthews Asia Credit Opportunities Fund intends to distribute its income quarterly.
-Third quarter 2017 distributions should be paid on September 19, 2017 to shareholders of record as of September 18, 2017.
-Third quarter 2017 distribution estimates are now available.
+Year end 2017 distributions should be paid on December 6, 2017 to shareholders of record as of December 5, 2017.
+Year end distribution estimates are now available.

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Fixed income investments are subject to additional risks, including, but not limited to, interest rate, credit and inflation risks.
 Investing in emerging markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.